-Keep in mind that each bonus or free bet offer has wagering requirements, and you’ll want to read the terms and conditions before making any wagers.
+Keep in mind that each bonus or bonus bet offer has wagering requirements, and you’ll want to read the terms and conditions before making any wagers.

 You’ll then have to make your first deposit.
 Your options for depositing at a legal sportsbook can include using a bank transfer, a debit card, a cash deposit at a retail location or an e-wallet.

 After that, it’s all about placing your bets.
 The process is simple: Find what you want to wager on and click on it.
 Choose the bet type you want and how much you’d like to wager, and it will ask you to confirm your choices.
 Once you do, your bet will appear on your bet slip in the app.
 Confirm your wagers and then you’ve officially placed a bet.

 College bowl odds and bet types

 College football has many of the same betting opportunities as other sports, especially its professional counterpart in the NFL.

 There are many kinds of bets you can choose from for college football, and the most common are known throughout the realm of sports and NFL betting.
 Moneylines, point spreads, totals, parlays, prop bets, futures and live betting are standard options at Illinois sportsbooks.

 Moneyline bets are the most straightforward of wagers.
 You simply pick the team you think will win the game.
 Teams that are favored have negative odds, while underdogs have positive odds.
 Here’s an example:

 As you can see, Ohio State is expected to win the matchup, and a bet on that side would require you to stake $220 in order to win $100 if you’re right.
 A bet on Michigan, however, would net you a $110 win on a $100 bet.